fernanaz/NBA_test/README.md

 ![image](https://user-images.githubusercontent.com/60550835/114644601-cd219880-9ca5-11eb-84d1-33627edd1368.png)

 # cocnclusions
 A strong linear trend was absorbed among the top 50 players for Assists and points scored.
+Top draft picks were designated for certain positions, which might lead to be self full-filling prophecy.